 Block 3

 In this block, attention turns to examining business and competitive strategies and how they influence how organisations conduct their business.
 The key considerations will be developing your understanding of the types of competitive advantage, focusing on cost leadership and differentiation.
 Special attention is given to explaining how companies adopt different business models and types, and how they can create value.
-You’ll be engaged in defining the value proposition of a new business as part of a role play in order to understand how several dimensions are interconnected.
+You’ll be engaged in defining the value proposition of a new business as part of a role play to understand how several dimensions are interconnected.

 Block 4